Experimental Grants

 About the Experimental Grant Process

-• Eligible applicants must use this electronic form to apply: Grant Application
+• Eligible applicants must use this electronic form to apply: Grant Application.
+You can view a PDF of the application questions here.

-• Recipient congregations may only receive one Do Good & Share Grant (Experimental or Sustaining) per grant cycle.
+• Recipient congregations may only receive one Do Good & Share Grant per grant cycle.

-• Grant approval/rejection by the Ministry Grants Team will be announced by April 1, 2024.
+• Grant approval/rejection will be announced by late April 2025.

-• Unused grant funds must be returned to the Diocese within 60 days of the completion of the Experimental Grant.
+• Grant projects must be completed by the end of 2025; any unused funds must be returned to the Diocese within 60 days of the completion of the project.

 What Qualifies for an Experimental Grant?